JD95/write-you-a-tic-tac-toe/README.md

 ```haskell
 (\x y -> if isZero y then 0 else x /y)
 ```
-- Which reads a bit better than the case expression
+- Which reads a bit better than the case expression [this could go in the bool section and you could reference it when writing the case verion above]

 ### Basic Comparisons
 - There are some built in functions which deal with generating True or False values.
 These "logic" and "comparison" operators are as follows